Dimitar0528/Crawlitics/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Create a .env file with the following data needed to set up your local PostgreSQL database:
+3. Create a .env file with the following data needed to set up your PostgreSQL database:
 ```bash
 DB_HOST=YOUR_HOST
 DB_PORT=YOUR_PORT